Toyota i-unit

 The i-unit weighs 180 kg.
-It contains a lithium ion battery and features Intelligent Transport System technology.
+It contains a lithium-ion battery and features Intelligent Transport System technology.
 The rear wheels are powered by electric motors, and the device is steered with the front wheels.
 In the upright position it has a turning radius of 0.9 m, which means it can turn on the spot.
 The vehicle is controlled by two joystick-like devices at the front of the armrests, and uses a Drive-by-wire technology.
 An Intelligent Transport System (ITS) technology aims to reduce the likelihood of accidents.

 The color of the lights can change according to the preferences or emotions of the operator.
 The shape was designed to symbolize a leaf, and the design incorporates environmentally friendly materials such as kenaf.

 This concept vehicle is used by Toyota for public relations, and they state that The "i-unit" is a form of "personal mobility" that seeks to attain a greater balance of meeting individuals' wishes to enjoy freedom of movement, harmony with society, and harmony with the Earth's natural environment.
 They also refer to these vehicles as wearable personal mobility vehicles.
-A representative at the IAA 2005 in Frankfurt stated that Toyota may plan to offer these type of vehicles for sale, but did not provide a date when the vehicle will be available.
+A representative at the IAA 2005 in Frankfurt stated that Toyota may plan to offer these types of vehicles for sale, but did not provide a date when the vehicle will be available.
 Currently the vehicle lacks features such as a storage compartment (i.e. Trunk or glove compartment), and the protection against bad weather is inadequate.

 Twelve i-units together with two Toyota i-foots (two legged walking seats for one passenger, maximum capacity 60 kg) performed at the Toyota Pavilion at the 2005 World Expo in Aichi.

 The i-unit has been superseded by the i-swing, a three-wheeler that leans in curves.
 One of the i-units produced is on display in the London Science Museum, where its bio-plastic panels are featured.